tuhinaprasad28/Recommender-System-For-Restaurants/README.md

 The algorithm being used is collaborative filtering.

-Collaborative filtering is of 2 types
+Collaborative filtering is of 2 types:

 1.)
 Item-Item Collaborative Filtering